Polarcell/GoBoard/README.md

 # GoBoard
-Place for working on git code
+Place for working on goboard code
 We're using icestorm, found at http://www.clifford.at/icestorm/ Below is what Andrew did to get project 1 to work